FarmBot-Docs/farmbot-genesis/v1.6/bom/fasteners-and-hardware/eccentric-spacer.md

   Hex Size: 8mm
   Engraving: 6mm, on the side with the shortest distance to the bore
 internal-specs:
-  Internal Part Name: M5 x 6mm Eccentric Spacer
+  Internal Part Name: M5 x 6mm Eccentric Spacer Rev A
-  $/pc: $0.30
+  $/pc: $0.35
 ---

 **Component tests**{:.internal}